Evaluation#

 Install dependencies:

-bash examples/env/scripts/setup-eval-pip-deps.sh
+bash examples/env/setup-eval-pip-deps.sh

 Run Evaluation#